The Second Batch of New Hymns!

 At first, people didn’t seen as eager to incorporate this second batch of hymns into their sacrament meetings right away.
 It may be the case that wards had their hymns planned already and it took them few weeks still before incorporating this second batch.
 It may also be because church musicians need time to prepare.
 However, the same reasons applied to the first batch and far more people sang new hymns in June 2.
 So, my guess is that the novelty of singing new hymns has waned a little bit, and there’s less of a rush to burn through all of them as there might have been over the summer.

 However, we’re now several weeks since the release of the second batch, and it’s clear that people are warming up to them.
 Late October was the peak popularity.
-Now that we’re getting into Thanksgiving (in the US) and Christmas, those holidays will take precedent and we’ll see fewer new hymns (except of course the new Christmas ones).
+Now that we’re in December, Christmas holidays will take precedent and we’ll see fewer new hymns (except of course the new Christmas ones).
 In January, once the next batch is scheduled to come out, I think we’ll see that third batch becoming more popular than either of the other two for a while.